Online Code Editors

 See the Pen by Happy Coding (@KevinWorkman) on CodePen.

-I use CodePen because it lets me embed code directly in these tutorials, and I recommend using CodePen for experiments and small test projects.
-But for bigger projects, I’d recommend using Replit.
+I use CodePen because it lets me embed code directly in these tutorials, but for most purposes I’d recommend using Glitch.

 Other Code Editors

 There are many other online code editors.
-Here are a few worth checking out:
+Here are a couple you’re likely to encounter:

 • JSFiddle is similar to CodePen.
 It’s great for small projects and sending small examples.